cedozie/Bellabeat-Device-Consumer-Behaviour-Analysis/README.md

 - Data cleaning and transformation with dplyr
 - Data visualization with ggplot2
 - R Markdown report
+- Interactive HTML report with visualizations and business insights
 - Analytical storytelling for business decision support
 - Version control and project publishing with Git/GitHub